postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 * **Duplicate Selected Tab** - _(Desktop app only)_ Duplicates the current tab.
 This doesn't create a copy of the request, so when you duplicate a tab any edits you make are reflected in the original request.
 * **Close Selected Tab** - Closes the current tab.
 If the tab has unsaved changes, Postman asks if you want to save before closing.
 * **Force Close Selected Tab** - Closes the current tab without saving any changes.
-* **Close All but Selected Tab** - Closes all tabs except the one you are currently working in.
+* **Close All but Selected Tab** - Closes all tabs except the one you are working in.
 * **Close All Tabs** - Closes all tabs.
 If any tabs contain unsaved changes, Postman will ask if you want to save before closing.
 * **Force Close All Tabs** - Closes all tabs without saving any changes.